Black Lantern Corps: The rebirth of the Black Lantern Corps

-Though seemingly destroyed, an aspect of the Black Lanterns returns within Firestorm (Ronnie Raymond), claiming the name Deathstorm.
+Though seemingly destroyed, an aspect of the Black Lanterns returns within Firestorm, taking the name Deathstorm.
 While Deathstorm intends to destroy the White Lantern power battery to kill all life in the universe, a voice commands him not to do so.
 Instead, it orders Deathstorm to bring it an army so it can command the power of life itself.
 The White Lantern Power Battery in conjunction with Deathstorm creates Black Lantern versions of the twelve heroes and villains who were resurrected at the end of Blackest Night.
 After Deathstorm steals the White Lantern, he and Firestorm are transported to Qward by the Anti-Monitor, revealed to be behind the return of the Black Lanterns.
 However, the Black Lanterns are destroyed by Firestorm.